ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **Data Errors/Noise**

 .. todo::
-    Engineers: these things are not yet defined and might be edited later - they should be parameterizable

-    - Omission rates by survey, oversampling might be needed to avoid rerunning
     - Creation of a noise function for misrecording data (names, addresses, birthdays)
+    - Possible changes to omission rates by survey
+    - To avoid rerunning, please oversample by 2x
-    - Include person swaps or duplicates
+    - Might include person swaps or duplicates in the noise function
+    - To create these noise functions, in addition to the above survey outputs, please include: tracked guardian(s) and the tracked guardian(s) addresses

 **Limitations and Possible Future Adds**